wembley00t/PyBer_Analysis/README.md

   in the rural areas.
 If so, develop incentives to attract more drivers to meet demand.
 * The suburban total fares start to trend upward towards the end of April while the urban and rural areas decline or flatten out.
-Expand the analysis to determine if there is seasonality in volumes and review annual ride fares and driver fares by cityt type.
+Expand the analysis to determine if there is seasonality in volumes and review annual ride fares and driver fares by city type.